 The Bronze Hold

 The Bronze Hold is the largest of the seven holds that divide the Ecrilian landscape.
-Is it under the control of Lord Cerris Carlyn.
+It is under the control of Lord Cerris Carlyn.

 The Bronze Hold was initially divided from the Fields of Man, an area that was designated to the human settlers of southern Ecril by the High King.
 Along with the construction of Firren, this delegation served as a formal civil alliance between the elves and humans.
 As Ecril began to develop as a country, the hold was split to satiate the High Kings needs, and to serve the increasing number of human inhabitants in the south.
 The lordship of the hold was delegated to the Carlyn family, and the leadership still remains in this house at present.
 The development of this hold was facilitated through the development of many prominent trade routes, with elven merchants travelling down to barter and trade in nearby hubs.
 Large amounts of produce was yielded during this time due to the establishment of numerous farmlands, which brought steady income to the hold through international trade.